 INTERVIEWER: Well, congratulations, and happy birthday recently to her.

 INTERVIEWER: Well, thank you so much.
 I’m just looking at my questions here; I think you touched on several of these already which is perfect.
 So you definitely have shared several stories about people and places.
-Do you have any other stories about a person or a place related to either the Greenbush neighborhood, South Madison, the lake neighborhood where you lived, that we should know?
+Do you have any other kind of stories about a person or a place related to either the Greenbush neighborhood, South Madison, the lake neighborhood where you lived, that we should know?

 MAW: Well, I mean, South Madison Neighborhood Center played a big role in our lives, which is now the Boys and Girls Club.
-But at the time we went there for classes, like sewing classes, dances, we had birthday parties there, and it was—for me to walk from my house over to the neighborhood center, probably took me about a half hour.
+But at the time we went there for classes, like sewing classes, dances, ya know we had birthday parties there, and it was—for me to walk from my house over to the neighborhood center, probably took me about a half hour.
 It was something that I probably did, whew, I bet I did that six or seven times a week.

-I mean literally, just walked over there, or left from school and went over there, and then it was probably a little less, maybe twenty minutes.
+I mean literally, I mean just walked over there, or left from school and went over there, and then it was probably a little less, maybe twenty minutes.
 And if it was nighttime, we’d get picked up.
 Mom or Dad would come and pick us up.
 We never had to walk home at night.
 But it was just one of those places that was the hub of our neighborhood: South Madison Neighborhood Center.
 And that was just—I can just remember that so vividly that I can actually smell different things.
 You know how you get that smell—I can smell like, popcorn, because we’d have movie night, and we’d have popcorn.
 Somebody would make hotdogs and hamburgers.
 I just remember the kitchen, the whole kitchen area.
 It’s totally different now, totally different.
-But when I think of it, I see it how it was.
+But when I think of it, I see it as how it was.
 It was an air force barracks that they had brought over from Truax Field.

 MAW: Yes, they brought it all the way across town.
 And that’s what they started out with, and then built onto that.
 And then there was a fire there, and it was rebuilt.
 You just remember all these little things that happened.
 Between [South Madison Neighborhood Center] and Franklin School—the library at Franklin School, that was the beginning of my love for reading.
 I believe I was in fifth grade when I was able to help the librarian, and you had to get picked to help.
 And the new books came in and you had the chance to look at them and help catalog them and put them on the shelf.
-And what was so neat about it is that you actually got to take them out before anyone else did, you know.
+And what was so neat about it is that you got to actually take them out before anyone else did, you know.
 You could check them out.

 INTERVIEWER: That’s so great.